BastLeblanc/aws-byod-immersion-day/labs/02_orchestration/orchestration.md

 ![workflow](./img/orchestration/workflow61.png)

 now, we need to set up the job that converts data into parquet.
-For that please click on the crawler (byod-ds in the image)and then click in **Add Trigger**
+For that please click on the crawler (byod-ds in the image) and then click in **Add Trigger**

 Repeat the creation of the trigger
 Note: Make sure you select Add new at the top and give it a name (trigger-job-parquet).
 The trigger type Event should be already selected and the option Start after ANY watched event as well.
 After done, it should look something like this

 ![workflow](./img/orchestration/workflow71.png)

+Click on the triiger and then **Add Node**

 Select the job that needs to run - In this case, we want the transformation job created in the first step (you probably named it **TABLE-NAME-1-job**), then click **Add**.